How to Get Book Reviews (in 5 Smart Steps)

 “All reviewers want the opportunity to discover the next 'big thing,’ particularly with fiction, so make them feel as though they have the opportunity to be the first to get the word out.
 Demonstrate an awareness of the blogger’s preferences — for instance, that you have taken the consideration to read their previous reviews and taken note of what they enjoy — to encourage the blogger to respond favorably to you.” — Hannah Cooper

-In short, if you can get a reviewer to think, “Oh, if I enjoyed that book, I’ll enjoy this one, too,” or, “Ah, this person’s done the research to know that I’m a good fit for their book,” then you’re already that many steps closer to getting your book read and reviewed.
+In short, if you can get a reviewer to think, “Oh, if I enjoyed that title, I’ll enjoy this one, too,” or, “Ah, this person’s done the research to know that I’m a good fit for their book,” then you’re already that many steps closer to getting your work read and reviewed.

 Step 4: Send out your book